Dog's Caves

 Carbon dioxide is invisible, but it is possible to visualize the surface of the carbon dioxide lake with soap bubbles.
 The bubbles contain normal air, which is lighter than pure carbon dioxide, so the bubbles swim on the carbon dioxide lake.

 The production of carbon dioxide by volcanism is really common, actually the gas is a good marker for increasing volcanic activity.
-But a steady production combined with a situation where the gas is not dispersed by wind, and such a lake of carbon dioxide is formed, is quite rare.
-We know of three such places worldwide, all three are listed below.
+But a steady production combined with a situation where the gas is not dispersed by wind, and thus a lake of carbon dioxide is formed, is quite rare.
+We know of five such places worldwide, all five are listed below.